googleforgames/agones/docs/proposals/0000-afp-process/README.md

   - motivation for impactful user-facing changes
 - reserve GitHub issues for tracking work in flight, instead of creating "umbrella" issues
-- ensure community participants can successfully drive changes to completion across one or more releases while stakeholders are adequately represented throughout the process
+- enable community participants to drive changes effectively across multiple releases while ensuring stakeholder representation throughout the process.

 This process is supported by a unit of work called a Agones Feature Proposal, or AFP.
 A AFP attempts to combine aspects of